boots-edu/textbook/source/text/11-typescript-advanced/generics.md

 ... you will get compiler errors.
 Try it and you will see the errors in the console.

-> It is much easier to fix compiler errors where the compiler gives us a line number and description then it is to fix run time errors where the program either crashes, or just gives the wrong answer.
+> It is much easier to fix compiler errors where the compiler gives us a line number and description than it is to fix run time errors where the program either crashes, or just gives the wrong answer.

 ### Controlling types